 Kajre Ki Kasam-Ram Kasam(1978): Rekha does a snake dance in this Sonik-Omi snake charm.

-Kisko Pyar Karoon-Tumse Acchha Kaun Hai(1969): Shammi rocks and rolls in this booming Shankar-Jaikishan track with Rafi’s wild, rambunctious voice, holding so many phones.
-Tanmay brought me here.
+Kisko Pyar Karoon-Tumse Acchha Kaun Hai(1969): Shammi rocks and rolls in this booming Shankar-Jaikishan track with Rafi’s wild, loud, roaring, rambunctious lion voice, holding so many phones.
+Tanmay from Sa Re Ga Ma Pa Lil’ Champs brought me here.

 Kaise Jeet Lete Hain-Sajan Bina Suhagan(1978): Vinod Mehra lip-synchs to Rafi’s soft voice in the enchanted forest with this Usha Khanna composition.